 How do I store Borax, if I live where it’s humid?

-This is actually a really good question because humidity causes havoc with borax, over time it will become clumpy or even like a total brick.
+This is actually a really good question because humidity causes havoc with borax since over time it will become clumpy or even like a total brick.
 I highly recommend you store your borax in an airtight container as shown below.

-These are the ones I have: 32-Ounce Mason Canister Jars I used a Stainless Steel Wide-mouth Funnel to fill them.
+These are the ones I use to store my borax: 32-Ounce Mason Canister Jars I used a Stainless Steel Wide-mouth Funnel to fill them.
 These are the same ones I use for my brown sugar storage to try and keep it from getting too hard.
 I love them!

 15 Ways to Clean Your Home with Borax